 My 365 days of being sixteen have been more than sweet!
-They have held challenges, hugs, church services, trips of a lifetime, friendships that have awaken my soul, and memories I will cherish forever.
-Some of my most favorite memories of being sixteen include: getting my license and enjoying Valerie (my Volkswagen Beetle), long afternoons with my siblings waiting for ball practices to end, days in Greenville with my mom and family, beach trips over the summer, gathering loved ones around our kitchen table, Black Friday shopping, church conferences, seeing God grow me personally, and being used by God in ways far greater than I could ever imagine.
+They have held challenges, hugs, church services, trips of a lifetime, friendships that have awaken my soul, and memories I will always cherish.
+While being sixteen, I most enjoyed getting my license, driving Valerie (my Volkswagen Beetle), afternoons with my siblings, days in Greenville with my mom and family, beach trips over the summer, gathering loved ones around our kitchen table, Black Friday shopping, church conferences, seeing God grow me personally, and being used by God in ways far greater than I could ever imagine.
 I have held Jesus’ hand and poured my heart out to Him through many walks and talks in the woods.
 We have accomplished so much together!
-He has sustained me.
+God has sustained me.
 He has given me provision for the visions He has placed on my heart.
-In September, He gave me the most special weekend at Liberty University, where I stayed with my friend Natalie and participated in the Unashamed Project Scholarship.
-I have used my freedom in Christ to live fearless.
-I am no longer allowing the enemy to keep me trapped in a box of uselessness!
+In September, my Father gave me the most special weekend at Liberty University where I stayed with my friend Natalie and participated in the Unashamed Project Scholarship.
+I have used my freedom in Christ to live fearlessly.
+I am no longer allowing the enemy to keep me trapped inside a box of uselessness!

 I have realized that there is nothing more important in life than our relationships with Jesus and other people.
 We were not made to do life alone!
 Life is short.
 We are not promised tomorrow.
 Just this week, I have been reminded of that truth.
-So often you and I take for granted the time and opportunities we have to love others.
+You and I so often take for granted the time and opportunities we have to love others.
 Instead of pushing our siblings, children, or spouses away, we need to embrace, hug, and cherish them!
 We need to quit worrying and start living abundantly.
 Comparison must be quenched in our lives.
-God has given each of us an unique mission that only we can fulfill through Him.
+God has given each of us a unique mission that only we can fulfill through Him.
 There are no two humans on Earth who are exactly the same.
-Every life matters and has value.
+Every life matters and has value in God.
 It is easy to become irritated with the people around us who are hard to love, but we are called to go the extra mile to minister unto them.
 It is easy to judge others, but mercy triumphs over judgment.
-I have been praying to see others through eyes of God’s mercy rather than fleshly judgment.
-Synonyms for mercy are compassion, grace, love, forgiveness, and patience.
+I have been praying to see others through God’s eyes of mercy rather than through fleshly judgment.
+Synonyms of mercy are compassion, grace, love, forgiveness, and patience.

 Waiting on seeing the Lord fulfill His promises to me has been a journey.
 God has told me to be patient while He works all things out for my good and His glory.
-Because my confidence is in Him alone, I know I will not be shaken.
-My emotions do not have to falter since my hope is in Christ, Who is forever constant.
+Because my confidence is in Christ alone, I know I will not be shaken.
+My emotions do not have to falter since my hope is in Christ Who is forever constant.

 God wants my obedience rather than my perfection.
 He created me with an unusual desire to see and clean things, but I cannot let that desire distract me from seeking God first.